telerik/kendo-ui-core/docs/web/treeview/overview.md

         expand: onExpand
     });

-The Node.loaded method sets the loaded flag of the node, indicating that it needs to be refreshed.

-### Gathering the checked nodes from a treeview
+### Gather Checked Nodes from TreeView

+The example below demonstrates how to gather the checked nodes from a Kendo UI TreeView.
+You are able to use the same approach for gathering expanded nodes.

+###### Example

     var treeview = $("#treeview").data("kendoTreeView");
     var checkedNodes = [];